 There are so many ways to get involved on campus during your first year!

 All FYs are expected to complete Continuing Education during fall term.

-Register for FYE 100 on Friday, August 21 and get credit for the continuing education you should be doing anyway!
+Register for FYE 100 and get credit for the continuing education you should be doing anyway!

 First-Year seminars are designed to introduce you to a field of study by way of a special topic, issue, or problem of interest to you.
 You will have the challenge of exploring the course material in depth with a faculty member and a small group of peers.

 Consistent with the mission of Washington and Lee University, the Writing Program is dedicated to developing students' writing, close reading, critical thinking, and research skills that they need to succeed in upper-level courses at the university and beyond.
 Students receive instruction and experience in analyzing individual works, exploring pertinent and interconnected issues, developing independent ideas, synthesizing multiple sources, and crafting arguments that exhibit awareness of field, genre, audience, and purpose.
 The Writing Program fosters an understanding of the multiplicity of individualized composing processes of designing, drafting, and revision.
 Through immersive courses and experiences in an intellectually rich and academically rigorous culture, the Writing Program prepares students for life-long learning as responsible and engaged citizens in a global and diverse society.

 Which courses are the best starting place in the following academic disciplines?
 Find out.